 The purpose of complementary subjects at the junior high level is to provide an exploration of various interest areas.
-The potential complementary courses for next year will be scheduled dependent upon demand.
-Student timetables will include one of the following patterns.

 Students will explore art through a variety of media and techniques, including drawing, painting and sculpting.
 Students will learn to apply skills in a way that develops their ability to create realistic pieces and to look at art as a form of personal expression.

 Students will explore their creative side through a variety of different topics in Drama.
 Some topics covered will include speech, movement, theatre games, scene study, improvisation, technical theatre and film study.